AI Persuasion

 Anthropic's 2024 work on measuring model persuasiveness found that larger and newer models tended to generate more persuasive written arguments, with Claude 3 Opus producing arguments rated comparably to human-written arguments in that study design.

-OpenAI's system cards for GPT-4o and o1 included persuasion evaluations, including political persuasion tasks and audio persuasion tests.
+OpenAI's system cards for GPT-4o, o1, and GPT-4.5 included persuasion-related evaluations or mitigations, including political persuasion tasks and audio persuasion tests.
 These cards treated persuasion as a safety-relevant capability, not merely a product-quality feature.

 Research on conversational persuasion has found that personalization can matter.
-One randomized trial reported that GPT-4 with access to personal information was more persuasive in online debates than humans under the tested conditions.
+A peer-reviewed randomized trial in Nature Human Behaviour reported that GPT-4 with access to personal information was more persuasive than humans in online debates under the study conditions.
+The result should be read as evidence about a particular debate setting, not a universal law of persuasion.

 Persuasion Mechanisms